LSD: Stability

 "LSD," writes the chemist Alexander Shulgin, "is an unusually fragile molecule ...
 As a salt, in water, cold, and free from air and light exposure, it is stable indefinitely."

 LSD has two labile protons at the tertiary stereogenic C5 and C8 positions, rendering these centers prone to epimerisation.
 The C8 proton is more labile due to the electron-withdrawing carboxamide attachment, but the removal of the chiral proton at the C5 position (which was once also an alpha proton of the parent molecule tryptophan) is assisted by the inductively withdrawing nitrogen and pi electron delocalisation with the indole ring.

 LSD also has enamine-type reactivity because of the electron-donating effects of the indole ring.
 Because of this, chlorine destroys LSD molecules on contact; even though chlorinated tap water contains only a slight amount of chlorine, the small quantity of compound typical to an LSD solution will likely be eliminated when dissolved in tap water.
 The double bond between the 8-position and the aromatic ring, being conjugated with the indole ring, is susceptible to nucleophilic attacks by water or alcohol, especially in the presence of UV or other kinds of light.
 LSD often converts to lumi-LSD (10-hydroxy-9,10-dihydro-LSD), which is inactive in human beings.

 A controlled study was undertaken to determine the stability of LSD in pooled urine samples.

 The concentrations of LSD in urine samples were followed over time at various temperatures, in different types of storage containers, at various exposures to different wavelengths of light, and at varying pH values.
 These studies demonstrated no significant loss in LSD concentration at 25 °C for up to four weeks.
 After four weeks of incubation, a 30% loss in LSD concentration at 37 °C and up to a 40% at 45 °C were observed.
 Urine fortified with LSD and stored in amber glass or nontransparent polyethylene containers showed no change in concentration under any light conditions.
-The stability of LSD in transparent containers under light was dependent on the distance between the light source and the samples, the wavelength of light, exposure time, and the intensity of light.
+The stability of LSD in transparent containers under light depended on the distance between the light source and the samples, the wavelength of light, exposure time, and the light intensity.
 After prolonged exposure to heat in alkaline pH conditions, 10 to 15% of the parent LSD epimerized to iso-LSD.
 Under acidic conditions, less than 5% of the LSD was converted to iso-LSD.
-It was also demonstrated that trace amounts of metal ions in the buffer or urine could catalyze the decomposition of LSD and that this process can be avoided by the addition of EDTA.
+It was also demonstrated that trace amounts of metal ions in the buffer or urine could catalyze the decomposition of LSD and that this process could be avoided by the addition of EDTA.